 Some of the Original Team Are Back

-It’s also rumoured that Sifu Kisu of the Harmonious Fist Chinese Athletic Association, may also be back to consult on the fighting techniques, which made the animated series so unique.
-His different fighting styles for each of the bending techniques really brought depth to the series, and may be a great thing for the live-action if the rumours are true.
+It’s also rumoured that Sifu Kisu of the Harmonious Fist Chinese Athletic Association may also be back to consult on the fighting techniques, which made the animated series so unique.
+His different fighting styles for each of the bending techniques really brought depth to the series and could be a great thing for the live-action, if the rumours are true.

-While we all still harbour some feelings of angst towards another live-action take on the Avatar universe, one can only hope things will not only improve, but be brought to a level that made the original animated series so awesome.
+While we all still harbour some feelings of angst towards another live-action take on the Avatar universe, one can only hope things will not only improve but be brought to a level that made the original animated series so awesome.